mohsenSy/mohsenSy.github.io/_posts/2018-02-03-data-processing-pipeline-part-1.md

 We need to configure kafka connect to send data from **logs_data** topic to elasticsearch servers, the data is already in JSON format so no need to specify any schema or elasticsearch mappings.

-Hint: Actually we must use **logs_output** topic for sending data to elasticsearch but this needs to implement kafka streams to process data from **logs_input** topic and send processed data to **logs_output** topic, we will learn how to do this in a later tutorial.

 Edit this file `/etc/kafka-connect-elasticsearch/quickstart-elasticsearch.properties` to specify options for kafka elasticsearch connector